How solanezumab works

 However, a Phase 3 study (NCT01900665) called EXPEDITION 3 in 2,129 people with Alzheimer’s-associated mild dementia did not meet the primary objective, which was the measure of the change from baseline in Alzheimer’s disease assessment scale-cognitive 14 item subscore (ADAS-Cog14), and was terminated.
 The results of the study were published in the New England Journal of Medicine.

-Two other Phase 3 studies (NCT01127633 and NCT02760602) to assess the continued efficacy and safety of solanezumab in people with Alzheimer’s disease have also been terminated due to the failure of the EXPEDITION 3 study.
+Two other Phase 3 studies (NCT01127633 and NCT02760602) to assess the continued efficacy and safety of solanezumab in people with Alzheimer’s disease have also been terminated because of the failure of the EXPEDITION 3 study.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.